tuhinmallick/cv_course/README.md

 - **Edge and Corner Detection**

-- **Panorama Stitching**: Including [ORB](http://www.willowgarage.com/sites/default/files/orb_final.pdf) Feature Matching usin 2-Nearest Neighbor Search with Outlier Removing, A homography that transforms the image plane of one camera to the image plane of an other camera, and RANSAC algorithm.
+- **Panorama Stitching**: Including [ORB](http://www.willowgarage.com/sites/default/files/orb_final.pdf) Feature Matching using 2-Nearest Neighbor Search with Outlier Removing, a homography that transforms the image plane of one camera to the image plane of an other camera, and RANSAC algorithm.

 ### In progress...